IceKry/IceKry/README.md

 ## 🚀 About Me

-I'm a Freelance Full Stack Developer
+I'm a Freelance Full Stack Developer.
-I help startups and businesses transform their ideas into scalable digital products.
-With experience in building robust Web, Desktop and Mobile applications.
+I like help startups and businesses transform their ideas into scalable digital products with my experience in building robust Web, Desktop and Mobile applications.

 💻 Studying Systems Engineering